nickmbi/nickmbi/README.md

 ## Projects
 - SOC Automation Project (In Progress)
 - <a href="https://github.com/ztnickzt/Azure-Honeypot-and-SIEM-Detection-Lab-">Azure Honeypot and SIEM Detection Lab</a>
-- SOC Simulator THM
-- Windows Event Log Analysis with Splunk
+- <a href="https://github.com/ztnickzt/Windows-Event-Log-Analysis-with-Splunk">Windows Event Log Analysis with Splunk </a>